cardano-scaling/hydra/security/RFP.md

 ## Context and artifacts

+The Hydra Head protocol is implemented in the `hydra-node`, which connects to the Cardano network as layer 1 (L1) through a `cardano-node`, to other Hydra Head compliant nodes over an off-chain network, and exposes an API to users of the layer 2.
+Most relevant for this audit are:
+ - Hydra Head plutus scripts (on-chain code, `hydra-plutus` package)
+ - Chain layer of the `hydra-node` (off-chain code)
-The Hydra head protocol implementation is composed of several parts, Hydra plutus scripts (on-chain code), Hydra node chain layer (off-chain code), Head logic (layer 2 code) and this implementation is based on general and specific specification which contain proofs of several properties of the protocol.
-The main goal of this audit is to validate that these properties and their proofs apply to the code produced.
+ - Head logic of the `hydra-node` (layer 2 code)
+ - A general and specific specification which contain proofs of several properties of the protocol.

 We will first describe the artifacts in the scope of this audit before explaining the specific statements we want the auditor to assess.

 ![artifacts.png](artifacts.png)

-TODO: describe hypothesis / security definition / environments (e.g. API is used locally)..
+TODO: update picture to include artifact references clearer

 ### Artifact 1: Original publication

-The Hydra head protocol has first been published in [Hydra: Fast Isomorphic State Channels](https://eprint.iacr.org/2020/299.pdf).
-This paper describes several versions of the protocol (simple, with or without conflict resolution, incremental (de)commits, etc.).
-And provides the corresponding security proofs, especially that the following four properties hold:
+The Hydra Head protocol has first been published in [Hydra: Fast Isomorphic State Channels](https://eprint.iacr.org/2020/299.pdf).
+This paper describes several versions of the protocol (simple, with or without conflict resolution, incremental (de)commits, etc.), experimental validation, a security definition with corresponding security proofs of the following four properties:

 * Consistency: No two uncorrupted parties see conflicting transactions confirmed.
 * Liveness: If all parties remain uncorrupted and the adversary delivers all messages, then every transaction becomes confirmed at some point.
 * Soundness: The final UTxO set accepted on the mainchain results from a set of seen transactions.
 * Completeness: All transactions observed as confirmed by an honest party at the end of the protocol are considered on the mainchain.

 A study of the whole paper and possible variations of the protocol is out of scope of this solicitation, but it serves as a good starting point and introduction to the overall protocol.
-Note that the implemented Hydra Head protocol - name **Coordinated Hydra Head** - can be considered a subset of the "Simple Protocol without Conflict Resolution".
-That is, we recommend reading Chapters 2-6, where the off-chain "Head protocol" is different in the actual specification.
+Note that the implemented version of the Hydra Head protocol - named **Coordinated Hydra Head** - can be considered a subset of the "Simple Protocol without Conflict Resolution".
+That is, we recommend reading Chapters 2-6, where most of the on-chain "Protocol machine" is mostly consistent, but the off-chain "Head protocol" is different in the actual specification.

 ### Artifact 2: Coordinated Hydra Head V1 Specification